Project-100-Official/PublicOnboardingGuide/README.md

 ### Keeping Your Code Updated
 Before creating a new branch, you must always pull the latest changes from `origin/master` (`origin` meaning from the online GitHub repo).
 This ensures your branch is up to date and prevents conflicts.

-🚨 You should never work directly in `master` adn definitely not `stable`!
+🚨 You should never work directly in `master` and definitely not `stable`!
 Always create a new branch from `origin/master`.

 #### Fetching the Latest Changes ( prior to creating a new branch )
 Using CLI: